 NOTE: The screenshots used in this article are from Windows 10 with November 2019 Update.
 If you have an older version of Windows 10, things could look different on your PC.

-How to block all the notifications that are sent by a certain app
+How to block all the notifications from a specific app (such as Mail, Calendar, Skype, Facebook, etc.)

-Then, on the right side of the window, scroll until you get to a settings section called "Get notifications from these senders”.
+On the left side of the Settings window, click or tap the Notifications & actions entry.
+Then, on the right, scroll down until you get to a settings section called "Get notifications from these senders."

-For instance, let's say that you want to disable all the notifications sent by the Calendar app.
-To do that, you would have to click or tap on the switch found on its right side, and set it Off.
+In the "Get notifications from these senders" section, locate the app that you want to block from sending notifications, and then turn Off its switch.
+For instance, let's say that you want to disable all the notifications sent by Skype.
+To do that, you would have to click or tap on the switch found on its right side and set it to Off.

-The Settings app will load the advanced settings for the notifications that you get from that app.
+Windows 10 loads the advanced settings for the notifications that you get from that app.
 They should look like this:

 How to stop a specific app from showing notifications in your Action Center